Is one of your big gift basket business goals figuring out how to design your day when you work at a job? Here’s your blueprint.

 In time, you’ll realize that progress is occurring week after week.

-- The studio space will begin to fill with products
+- The chosen studio space will begin to fill with products

 - Your administrative area will be ready to process orders